raweceek-temeletry/f1-2021-udp/README.md

 *   'bigintEnabled' is optional, defaults to true setting it to false makes the parser skip bigint values

+*   'binaryButtonFlags' is optional, defaults to false setting it to true makes the parser return an object with a binary flag for every button

 *   'forwardAddresses' is optional, defaults to undefined it's an array of Address objects to forward unparsed telemetry to. each address object is comprised of a port and an optional ip address